-Thursday, August 23 - Friday, August 24
+Thursday, August 22 - Friday, August 23

 On-Campus Housing & Move-In

 Being organized and prepared before you leave home will make your arrival much easier!
 Below you will find a checklist of tasks to complete before your arrival at Georgetown.
-Remember that you may have additional tasks for attending NSO Undergraduate Deans and programs may require additional tasks to be completed so be sure to check your Georgetown email account and read all information you receive from Georgetown.
+Remember you may have additional tasks for attending NSO.
+Undergraduate Deans and programs may require additional tasks to be completed so be sure to check your Georgetown email account and read all information you receive from Georgetown.